-Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in associates and joint ventures - sale or transfer of assets between the investor and its associates and joint ventures (the effective date has been postponed for an indefinite time while the research project arrives at a conclusion regarding the equity method),
+Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (the effective date has been postponed for an indefinite time until the research project arrives at a conclusion regarding the equity method);

-IFRS 14 Regulatory Deferral Accounts (to be applied for reporting periods beginning on or after 1 January 2016) - The European Commission adopted a decisions that it will not apply the endorsement process to the present interim standard and to wait for the final version of the standard instead.
+IFRS 14 Regulatory Deferral Accounts (to be applied for reporting periods beginning on or after 1 January 2016) - The European Commission adopted a decision that it would not apply the endorsement process to this interim standard and that it would wait for the final version of the standard instead.

-The implementation of these amendments, new standards and interpretations would have no material impact on the Group's consolidated/separate financial statements.
+The implementation of these amendments, new standards and interpretations would have no material impact on the Group's separate financial statements.